 Now that you have your spreadsheet ready, it’s time to look for influencers.
 One of the best tools for this step is BuzzSumo – a content research tool that helps you find the top-shared content on the internet.

 Buzzsumo is one of my favorite tools for content research.
 Depending on your goals, you can search for key terms or the most popular articles on a particular website.
-Once the results come back, you’ll be able to see the social network it performed the best on and the people who shared it.
+Once the results come back, you’ll be able to see the social network it performed the best

 Take a look at the results and gather the necessary information to fill your spreadsheet.
 The blogger’s name and URL can be directly obtained from the results.
 For the email address, visit the listed and website and go to the “Contact” page or anything similar.
 To obtain more results, try to modify the filters to the left.